egch/1Z0-829-preparation/docs/pitfall.md

 ### Nested Classes
 - A local class can access only **final** and **effectively final** local variables
 ## Exception
-Check if the variable for the exception, **e**, is not already defined
+- Check if the variable for the exception, **e**, is not already defined
+- check that main throws the checked exception declared in the method

 ## JDBC
 - ResultSet rs: `rs.next()` NOT ~~rs.hasNext()~~